kijomomiji/HORDE/README.md

 AC-Forest: `just mine-tree_inference census13 original`

-More commands about accurate module are shown in [here](./static-accurate-command.md)
+More commands about accurate module are shown [here](./static-accurate-command.md)

 ## HORDE performance in static environment

+`just mine-CE_plus_sample census13 original base 500 32 100 200 100000`

+More commands for HORDE's performance on other datasets are shown [here](./CE_plus_sample.md)